Skip to content

 All members of the lab will be asked to install Slack on their computers and phones and will receive an invitation to join the official lab Slack team zamanian-lab.slack.com.
 Slack will provide a basis for rapid individual and group communication on all research and lab-related matters.

-B. Google Calendar
+B. Google Calendar and Group

 An official lab Google calendar will be shared and updated with lab meeting times, relevant departmental and university events, and one-on-one meeting times.
 Lab members who will be out of town should notify me in advance and mark those dates on the lab calendar so that other lab members are aware should anything arise.
 Approved vacation days and other time off should also be entered into the lab calendar.
+You will also be added to the lab Google Group which will provide you access to Lab GDrive docs and sheets.

 III.
 Research Documentation